Lying about who you are at work costs both money and happiness. It's true.

 Earlier this month I attended Sodexo’s Quality of Life Conference in New York.
 Why would Sodexo, a company known in the U.S. mostly for cafeteria food, put on such a show?
 “Get with the program!
 You should know Sodexo is about more than cafeteria food," said Laura Schalk, Sodexo's head of press relations.
 "In this company we are evangelical about quality of life, and ensuring a great work environment so that employees feel motivated and valued – which links to issues like equality and work-life balance.”

 Motivated and valued employees are nice but I went looking for gay stuff.
 The panel discussion “Gender Balance: How Can Women’s Success Benefit All” caught my eye.
-I went to find out if women are going to pull my gay-ass up the corporate ladder as they smash through the glass ceiling and if I could learn any other metaphors.
+I went to find out if women are going to pull me along for the ride as they smash through the glass ceiling.

 And that’s when I saw him, sitting at the dais, wearing a fitted gray suit with legs crossed, his muscular thighs straining against the delicate fabric.
 Kenji Yoshino, the Chief Justice Earl Warren Professor of Constitutional Law at NYU School of Law.
 He had the type of biography that makes you feel like a loser who sleeps too much: “He was educated at Harvard, Oxford, and Yale Law School.
 He teaches in the areas of constitutional law, anti-discrimination law, and law and literature.
 He has published three books.”

 Then Professor Yoshino mentioned having a husband and two children so I stopped fantasizing about our wedding and began to listen.